particle-iot/docs/src/content/firmware/tracker-edge/tracker-edge-firmware.md

 Make sure you've used the [**Mark As Development Device**](/getting-started/console/development-devices/) option for your Tracker device in your Tracker product.
 If you don't mark the device as a development device it will be flashed with the default or locked product firmware version immediately after connecting to the cloud, overwriting the application you just flashed.

-It is recommended that Tracker fleets upgrade to the latest Device OS 4.x LTS (currently {{version mode="latestRelease" line="4"}}).
+It is recommended that Tracker fleets use Tracker Edge v20 and the latest 6.x GA version (currently {{version mode="ga" platform="26"}}).
-You can also use Device OS 3.3.0.

 ### Tracker Edge v20